janymuong/alx-system_engineering-devops/0x0C-web_server/README.md

 1. Web Server Basics:
    - Understanding the role and functionality of web servers.
-   - Configuring and managing web server software (e.g., Apache, Nginx - focus on Nginix).
+   - Configuring and managing web server software (e.g., Apache, Nginx - focus on Nginx).

 2. File Transfer:
    - Transferring files to a server using `SSH` and `scp`.